yuan-xy/libra-client/README.md

- -a | --host HOST  Host address/name to connect to. [default:testnet] -p | --port PORT  Admission Control port to connect to. [default: 8000] -s | --validator_set_file
+ -a | --host HOST  Host address/name to connect to. [default:testnet] -p | --port PORT  Admission Control port to connect to. [default: 8000] -v | --verbose Verbose output
-	    File location from which to load config of trusted validators.
- -v | --verbose Verbose output
  -V | --version Show program's version number and exit -h | --help Show this help message and exit